Rainforest Foundation US: History

-Current issues
+Priorities and Approach to Rainforest Protection

-With its goal of conserving the rainforest, Rainforest Foundation US advocates for the rights of the indigenous inhabitants of the rainforest, by providing project-related grants, capacity-building expertise and direct technical assistance to its local partners on the ground, including indigenous communities and grassroots organizations.
+To protect rainforests, Rainforest Foundation US advocates for the rights of its indigenous inhabitants, by providing project-related grants, capacity-building expertise and direct technical assistance to partners on the ground, including indigenous and local communities, and grassroots organizations.

-Rainforest Foundation's current work is focused around three main issues:
+According to its website, Rainforest Foundation US's current work is focused around three main strategies:

-Protecting lands
+Land Rights

-Rainforest Foundation US believes that indigenous peoples can defend their communities, and their rainforests, against development pressures if they have secure rights to their lands and natural resources.
+Rainforest Foundation US believes that indigenous peoples can defend their communities, and their rainforests, against extractive pressures if they have secure rights to their lands and natural resources.
 They are not alone in this belief - it is widely accepted that indigenous communities are effective stewards of the environment.
-Securing indigenous land rights is particularly crucial to conserving the rainforest as many of the world's remaining large tracts of intact rainforests are found in traditional indigenous lands.
+Securing indigenous land rights is particularly crucial to conserving the rainforest as many of the world's remaining intact rainforests are found in traditional indigenous lands.

 However, indigenous peoples are often not recognized as the owners of their land, even if they have lived there for hundreds or thousands of years.
-Without official titles, many indigenous communities have little recourse but to watch as government or corporate interventions profit from and sometimes even damage or destroy huge tracts of their forests without their consent.
+Without official recognition, many indigenous communities have little recourse but to watch as government or corporate interventions profit from and even damage or destroy huge tracts of their forests without their consent.

-Moreover, indigenous groups face significant legal, technical and cultural hurdles to obtaining legal recognition of their land rights, including: inadequate national legislation, difficulties with accurate marking of boundaries, lack of good maps and documentation, historic discrimination, unfamiliarity with legal systems, and geographic isolation.
+Moreover, indigenous groups face significant legal, technical and cultural barriers to obtaining legal recognition of their land rights, including: inadequate national legislation, difficulties with accurate marking of boundaries, lack of good maps and documentation, historic discrimination, unfamiliarity with legal systems, and geographic isolation.
 Rainforest Foundation US works with indigenous communities to overcome these hurdles.

+Protecting Rainforests

+Deforestation is among the greatest threats facing our planet, contributing to biodiversity loss and climate change through the release of CO₂ from forest clearance and degradation.
+At present, only about one-third of the world's original tropical forests remain standing; the other two-thirds have been degraded or lost to human-driven deforestation.

+Tropical rainforests, such as the Amazon, are some of the world's largest carbon sinks, absorbing and storing vast amounts of carbon dioxide.
+Their protection is considered critical to mitigating climate change and preserving life on earth.

+Indigenous peoples and local communities have long been at the frontline of resistance against deforestation, protecting approximately 36% of the world's remaining intact tropical forests.

+Rainforest Foundation US partners with these communities by providing tools, training, and support to strengthen community-based forest governance and territorial defense.
+It was among the first environmental organizations to incorporate technologies such as satellite imagery, GPS-enabled phones, and drones into community-led monitoring efforts.